nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 1. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 1. **If you are unable to see the command input or result panels**, resize the window to a larger size by hovering over the window outline on your screen.
 A two-sided arrow should appear, which you can click and drag to resize to an appropriate size.
 This issue may be especially prevalent on smaller monitor sizes.
 1. As mentioned in the Viewing a client's details section, a client's detailed view **does not automatically update to reflect changes**.
-Once changes are made, double-click on the same contact to refresh said changes.
+Once changes are made, double-click on the same client to refresh said changes.
 Else, the changes will be updated upon restarting the F.A.R.T. book.

 --------------------------------------------------------------------------------------------------------------------